sleepymalc/VSCode-LaTeX-Inkscape/README.md

 but to let VSCode to compile this, this is not fun at all.
 This large amount of nested environment, it takes *[latexindent](https://ctan.org/pkg/latexindent)* to auto-indent them for almost five seconds, and then compile them by *pdfLaTeX* takes about 5 more seconds.
 That's not efficient at all, especially when you want some instant feedback for some small changes.

-However, by using Inkscape, you only need to type(Ok, not quite, you don't need to type them out actually, you'll see) the following:
+However, by using Inkscape, you only need to type (Ok, not quite, you don't need to type them out manually as you'll see) the following:

 ```latex
 \begin{figure}[H]